Deceptive Practices

 Dishonest behavior

-We do not allow products and services that might expose, steal, or infringe upon individual privacy.
-We also prohibit any unlawful activities, such as circumventing access restrictions, identity theft, document falsification, and making deceptive claims.
+We do not allow products and services that might expose, steal, or infringe upon an individual's privacy.
+We also prohibit any unlawful activities, such as circumventing access restrictions, identity theft, document falsification, and making misleading or deceptive claims.

 • Unlawfully circumventing technical or other access restrictions to infringe upon intellectual or other property rights